Skip to main content

 Context and session management

-• Auto-compaction: We automatically compact longer conversations into new conversations to avoid running out of context.
+We automatically compact longer conversations into new conversations to avoid running out of context.

-• Overwrite protection: To avoid accidental data loss, Claude warns you before overwriting existing data.
+To avoid accidental data loss, Claude warns you before overwriting existing data.

 Current limitations

-As a beta feature, Claude in PowerPoint is not recommended for:
+Claude for PowerPoint is not recommended for:

 • Final client deliverables without human review